Blended, online and in-person learning: What’s the difference?

 In a world still coming to terms with Covid-19, current and aspiring international students have shown a willingness to adapt and chase their study goals.

-Concepts like blended learning - essentially a mix of online and face-to-face learning-have been introduced by multiple institutions and it's proven to be a unique solution.
+Institutions have responded quickly to allay fears and uncertainty.
+In fact, concepts like blended learning - essentially a mix of online and face-to-face learning - have been introduced by multiple institutions and it’s proven to be a unique solution.

 To that, we’ve broken them down for you.

 Online learning is all about relying on the internet to gain and pick up knowledge.
 There is no face-to-face interaction and all lessons, tutorials and materials, among others, are communicated and given through virtual platforms.

 Full online learning does not require students to be present at university premises, and if it’s an overseas institution, you are not required to travel to the country.
 You’ll still be getting your degree or certificate, just not the experience that comes with studying and living abroad.